 While we’re on the subject of top companies in the employment experience movement, let’s return to Airbnb.
 Their employee experience appointment was an acknowledgement that it was high time to redefine HR functions based on the idea that employees—and their experiences at work—drive the success (or failure) of an organization.
 The genesis of this idea represents one of those eureka moments that seem obvious only in hindsight, although successful entrepreneurs and executives seem to have been acting on it for years.

 In a 2010 interview with HR Magazine, Richard Branson sagely remarked, “There’s no magic formula for creating great company culture.
 The key is just to treat your staff how you would like to be treated.”
 We might add that the key is also to treat your staff how you would like your customers to be treated.
 Think of it as the Golden Rule for creating a fantastic workplace culture.

-The Future Is Already Here—It’s Just Not Evenly Distributed
+The Future Is Already Here—Whether You Know It or Not

 One thing seems abundantly clear: established, forward-looking companies are aligning around strategies related to the implementation of the employee experience concept.
 Given that businesses often copycat the practices of market leaders, the question is just how long it will be before other companies take up arms in the employee experience revolution.

 We invite you to have a look at our eBook Employee Experience vs. Employee Engagement: A Comparative Study and see for yourself what kind of evidence we found to support our conclusion that the employee experience is gaining traction worldwide.

 For more information about employee apps, mobile communication, and employee engagement, you might also want to read: